markomanninen/srrd-builder/work/docs/RESEARCH_LIFECYCLE_PERSISTENCE_PLAN.md

 **Technical Details**:

 - All 44 tools are operational with full research context logging
-- Database schema is production-ready with 11 tables
+- Database schema is beta-tested with 11 tables
 - 195/195 tests passing with comprehensive coverage
 - Research lifecycle persistence is fully functional